The 411 On Points-Based Employee Recognition Programs

 - Promote redemption through communications and openly celebrating individual achievements

-Points are typically redeemed for gift choices that include merchant gift cards, open loop gift cards (Mastercard and Visa), charitable donations, and merchandise (jewelry, watches, computers, electronics, health & beauty, home & garden, luggage, sports & lifestyle, toys, tools, and more).
+Points are typically redeemed for gift choices that include merchant gift cards, open loop gift cards (Mastercard and Visa), charitable donations, and merchandise (jewelry, watches, computers, electronics, health and beauty, home and garden, luggage, sports and lifestyle, toys, tools, and more).
 Award choices should be carefully considered and reflect the different segments of your workforce.
 Additionally, to help drive the performance of your program, award choices should include current, popular, and high-quality gift selections that your employees would aspire to obtain.

 Bill on Redemption vs. Bill on Issuance

 - Pros: Allows a company to only pay for awards selected

 - Cons: Points “banked” create an accounting liability if allowed to never expire

 - Pros: Alleviates accounting liability for unused points

 - Cons: Points that may never get used are unnecessarily paid for